 - .4 oz. lime essential oil

 This recipe makes about 3 lbs. of soap and is formulated using a 5% superfat or lye discount.
 You can use any combination of citrus essential oils you like or have on hand.
-The litsea cubea essential oil helps to anchor the citrus essential oils into the soap.
+The Litsea cubea essential oil helps to anchor the citrus essential oils into the soap.
 (Citrus essential oils have a reputation for fading quickly.)
-I've also made this recipe using a lavender-orange combination, which was just as delightful.
+We've also made this recipe using a lavender-orange combination, which was just as delightful.

 - Take out a bottle of beer, open it and pour it into a large pitcher.
 Stir it vigorously to make it bubble and foam.
 Put a lid on it and let it sit at room temperature on the counter for several days, stirring it once or twice a day to help it go flat quicker.
 Wait until the beer is completely flat to proceed.